 Naturally, the large marquee from the Hotel Victoria let me know where this scene took place.
 However, I couldn’t find much information about the hotel (which has since been demolished), and most contemporaneous promo pieces simply listed its address as “51st Street and 7th Avenue.”

 With such a vague address, the hotel could have been on one of four different corners, which led me to a little trouble figuring out the orientation of the scene.

 Finally, once I was able to identify the Winter Garden Theater which appeared behind Bogart in one shot, I concluded that the hotel had to have sat on the east side of Seventh Avenue.
 From there, I was able to identify the extant Hotel Taft building, located between 50th and 51st Streets, placing the Hotel Victoria between 51st and 52nd Streets.

 Completed in 1928, the 25-story Art Deco building had 1,000 guest accommodations, and was originally called the Abbey Victoria Hotel.
-Then, in 1939, the space was divided into the Abbey and Victoria Hotels for the World’s Fair, and remained as two separate hotels until 1966, when they merged back together to share operating costs.
+Then in 1939, the space was divided into the Abbey Hotel and Victoria Hotel for the World’s Fair.
+They remained as two separate entities until 1966, when they merged back together to share operating costs.